-The Commissioner successfully guided NAIC model laws through the 2015 and 2016 legislative sessions.
-His efforts enabled his office to retain NAIC accreditation and provide modern regulatory approaches to holding company regulation, credit for reinsurance, new reserving requirements for life insurers, and risk management practices.
-The Commissioner also received authority for an additional 3.2 employees to regulate these new approaches through analysis and examination.
-Enhanced solvency surveillance was furthered in 2018 by Commissioner-requested legislation that mandates closer scrutiny of how insurers are governed internally.
+The Commissioner has successfully guided NAIC model laws through legislative sessions during his tenure.
+His efforts enabled this office to retain NAIC accreditation and provide modern regulatory approaches to holding company regulations, credit for reinsurance, new reserve requirements for life insurers, risk management practices, and guaranty fund associations.